Everything You Wanted to Know About Startup Equity and How It Works

 Minimize Dilution Risks

-As your startup grows and seeks additional funding, you'll likely go through various funding rounds, such as seed, Series A, B, etc. In these rounds, investors will acquire new shares and equity portions.
+As your company grows and seeks additional fundraising opportunities, you'll likely go through various startup funding rounds, such as seed, Series A, B, etc. In these rounds, investors will acquire new shares and equity portions.
 These actions dilute the ownership percentage for existing stakeholders, including founders and early investors.
 Dilution can occur regardless of the valuation, although it mostly affects businesses that are funded with substantial cash injections.

 To protect your equity stake and mitigate the aftermaths of dilution, consider negotiating certain terms in your investment agreements, including: